mshafiqsb/HackStory/McAfeePrivesc.md

 # McAfee privileged SiteList.xml leads to Active Directory domain privilege escalation

 During an intern pentest, I came accross a nice way to privesc in an Active Directory domain.
-I owned an employee's laptop with *McAfee Virusscan Enterprise 8.8* installed and a low privilege account.
+I owned an employee's laptop with [*McAfee Virusscan Enterprise 8.8*](http://www.mcafee.com/us/products/virusscan-enterprise.aspx) installed and a low privilege account.

-Mcafee has a feature to customize update servers and can connect to these servers via HTTP or SMB.
-The file **SiteList.xml** contains juicy informations like credentials, domain name servers, ... it looks like this :
+Mcafee has a feature to customize update servers and can connect to these servers via HTTP or SMB. (***C:\ProgramData\McAfee\Common Framework\***)**SiteList.xml** contains juicy informations like credentials, domain name servers, ... it looks like this :

-#### C:\ProgramData\McAfee\Common Framework\SiteList.xml (victim)

 ```
 <?xml version="1.0" encoding="UTF-8"?>